Koliri

 Koliri, (Κολίρι) is a village and a community in the municipality of Pyrgos, Elis, Greece.
 It is situated on a hillside, 3 km northeast of Pyrgos town centre and 3 km northwest of Varvasaina.
 The Greek National Road 74 (Tripoli – Olympia – Pyrgos) passes south of the village.
-Its population, according to the 2011 census, is 621 for the village, and 979 for the community, which includes the village Kolireikes Parangges.
+The community includes the village Kolireikes Paragkes.
 It has two churches: the Church of Saint Nicholas and the Church of the Saints Theodore.
 Its elevation is 90 m.
 Koliri suffered damage from the fires of August 2007.
 Koliri has a football team called Anatoli (meaning Sunrise in Greek), which plays in the local championships.